Home > North America > Anguilla > A Comprehensive Guide To Long-Term Residency In Anguilla

 Unlike other tax residency programs around the world, the Anguilla HVR program does not require you to make the country your primary residence, but you must still spend at least 45 days per year in Anguilla.

-At the same time, becoming an Anguillan tax resident means that you cannot be a tax resident of any other country.
+Also, becoming an Anguillan tax resident means that you cannot be a tax resident of any other country.
 In other words, you cannot spend more than 183 days per calendar year in any single country or region other than Anguilla.

 Digital Nomad Visa:

 Beyond its residency by investment programs, Anguilla offers a visa specifically for remote workers and online students: the Digital Nomad Visa.
 This visa grants temporary residence for one year.
-Unlike some visas, it cannot be directly extended, requiring departure and reapplication upon expiry.
+Unlike similar visas, it cannot be directly extended, requiring departure and reapplication upon expiry.

 While Anguilla doesn’t have a set minimum income requirement for the Digital Nomad Visa, applicants typically need to prove an annual income of at least $50,000 USD.
 This demonstrates your ability to financially support yourself during your stay.